DevMiser/Sonos-Album-Art-Display/README.md

 The controls only appear when you touch the screen — they are not shown continuously.
 Tap anywhere on the screen and they should pop up within a moment.

 **The Wi-Fi setup hotspot doesn't appear after losing Wi-Fi.**
 This is expected — the setup hotspot only ever appears during the one-time startup check.
 A later disconnect never brings it back.
-Instead, a background watchdog periodically power-cycles the Wi-Fi radio if the Pi stays fully offline for more than 10 minutes, helping it reassociate on its own.
-Check `~/sonos_album_art.log` for a "Wi-Fi appears down..." or "Nudging Wi-Fi radio..." line to confirm this is happening.
+Instead, a background watchdog periodically power-cycles the Wi-Fi radio if the Pi stays fully offline for more than 10 minutes, helping it reconnect on its own.
 If you need to reprovision to a different network, unplug the Pi, move it, and power it back on so the startup check runs again.

 **Wi-Fi stays down for a very long time, and the radio nudge doesn't seem to help.**
-After 30 minutes of continued disconnection, the program will automatically reboot to fully reset the Wi-Fi hardware — check the log for a "rebooting to fully reset..." line.
-This requires autostart to be set up (otherwise it's skipped, logged as "skipping automatic reboot," since a reboot wouldn't bring the display back on its own); see **Running Sonos Album Art Display Automatically at Startup**.
-It's also capped at 3 automatic reboots per 24 hours, so a persistent problem won't cause endless rebooting — check the log for "daily auto-reboot limit... reached" if it seems to have stopped trying.
+After 30 minutes of continued disconnection, the program will automatically reboot to fully reset the Wi-Fi hardware.
+This requires autostart to be set up; see **Running Sonos Album Art Display Automatically at Startup**.
+It's also capped at 3 automatic reboots per 24 hours, so a persistent problem won't cause endless rebooting.
 If reboots keep being needed, run `vcgencmd get_throttled` on the Pi to check for undervoltage — a marginal power supply is a common cause on Pi 3-series boards.
 You can disable this feature entirely by setting `REBOOT_ESCALATION_ENABLED = False` in `Sonos_Album_Art.py`.

 **The zone-switcher page shows no zones, or "Could not reach the display."**
 Confirm your phone/computer is on the same Wi-Fi network as the Pi, and that the hostname in the URL matches the Pi's actual hostname.
 Confirm Sonos speakers are powered on and reachable from the Pi's network.